Skip to content

 two unit example

 Since the Loop algorithm assumes that the user-set basal rates are correct, it calculates the effect of insulin relative to scheduled basal rates.
-If basal rates are not entirely correct, Loop can compensate a bit through the retrospective correction and blood glucose momentum effects, discussed later in this page.
+If basal rates are not entirely correct, Loop can compensate a bit through the retrospective correction and glucose momentum effects, discussed later in this page.
+Similarly, the Loop algorithm accomodates discrepanies in carbohydrate amounts and absorption times as will be disussed later in Carbohydrate Effect.

 The insulin delivery chart below displays a bar-graph history of the temporary basal rates enacted by Loop.
 The display is relative to the scheduled basal rates entered in the Loop settings.
 A rate displayed in this chart as +0 would indicate that no temporary basal rate was set and that the basal rate being delivered was the scheduled basal rate.
 Positive values indicate a temporary basal rate was set above the scheduled basal rate (i.e., more insulin delivered), and negative values indicate that a temporary basal rate was set below the scheduled basal rate (i.e., less insulin delivered).